geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t09_inference.md

             print("{}: {}".format(key, value))
 ```

-The following graph shows the complete workflow graph (consisting `Pipeline` and `Network`) of "infer" mode.
+The following figure shows the complete execution graph (consisting `Pipeline` and `Network`) for the "infer" mode:

 <img src="assets/branches/r1.0/tutorial/../resources/t09_infer_mode.PNG" alt="drawing" width="700"/>

-Our goal is to feed the node "x" with input image and get the prediction result from node "y_pred".
+Our goal is to provide an input image "x" and get the prediction result "y_pred".

+<a id='t09pipeline'></a>

 ### Pipeline.transform
-Pipeline object has a `transform` method that run the pipeline graph ("x" to "x_out") when inference data, a dictionary of keys being node names and values being data ({"x":image}), is inserted.
-The returned output will be the dictionary of computed results of all pipeline nodes in the type of Numpy array.
+The `Pipeline` object has a `transform` method that runs the pipeline graph ("x" to "x_out") when inference data (a dictionary of keys and values like {"x":image}), is inserted.
+The returned output will be the dictionary of computed results after applying all `Pipeline` Ops, where the dictionary values will be Numpy arrays.

 <img src="assets/branches/r1.0/tutorial/../resources/t09_infer_mode2.PNG" alt="drawing" width="700"/>

-Here we take eval_data's first image, package it into a dictionary, and then call `pipeline.transform`.
+Here we take eval_data's first image, package it into a dictionary, and then call `pipeline.transform`:

 ```python